Exponential martingales and changes of measure for counting processes

 \section{Summary of results}

-Consider a filtered probability space $(\Omega,\FFF,(\FFF_t)_{t\ge0},P)$ satisfying the usual conditions, see \citep{P2005}, Section I.1 for the definition of this as well as other standard probabilistic concepts.
+In this section, we state and discuss our main results, postponing proofs to Section \ref{sec:SuffUI}.
+Consider a filtered probability space $(\Omega,\FFF,(\FFF_t)_{t\ge0},P)$ satisfying the usual conditions, see \cite{MR2273672}, Section I.1 for the definition of this as well as other standard probabilistic concepts.
 We say that $N$ is a nonexplosive $d$-dimensional counting process if $N$ is c\`{a}dl\`{a}g and piecewise constant with jumps of size one, and no coordinates of $N$ jump at the same time.
 We say that a process $X$ is locally bounded if there is a sequence of stopping times increasing almost surely to infinity such that $X^{T_n}1_{(T_n>0)}$ is bounded.
 Let $\lambda$ be a nonnegative, predictable and locally bounded $d$-dimensional process.
 Then $\lambda$ is almost surely integrable on compacts with respect to the Lebesgue measure.
 We say that $N$ is a counting process with intensity $\lambda$ if it holds that $N_t^i - \int_0^t \lambda^i_s\df{s}$ is a local martingale for each $i$.
 Note in particular that since the predictable $\sigma$-algebra considered is the one generated by the filtration $(\FFF_t)_{t\ge0}$, the intensity is allowed to depend on other processes than just $N$.